ISN Admissions Process

 1.9 Quotas will be imposed on courses in line with available resources.

 1.10 Students must complete their course within a timely manner.
-Students must maintain an enrolment of at least two units per semester for part-time (or in the case of part time Honours students, 50 credit points per year) and four units per semester (or in the case of Master students, five units) for full time status.
+Students must maintain an enrolment of at least two units per semester for part-time (or in the case of part time Honours students, 50 credit points per year) and four units per semester (or in the case of Master students, five units) for full-time status.
 Failure to maintain this level of enrolment may result in a “Show Cause” notice.
-The appropriate course coordinator, in consultation with the Head of Psychology, may provide special dispensation allowing for fewer units/credit points to be undertaken per part-time year in special circumstances.
+The appropriate course coordinator, in consultation with the Director of Academic Studies, may provide special dispensation allowing for fewer units/credit points to be undertaken per part-time year in special circumstances.

 1.11 Current year 12 VCE students applying for 1.7.1 will be selected based on study scores and Tertiary Admissions Ranking Scores.

 1.12 For all other, non-year 12, applicants or applications for other courses (1.7.2, 1.7.3, 1.7.4 or 1.7.5) the acceptance into a course or course sequence may involve a two-stage process: